sal55/langs/Parsing/Readme.md

 If you're already using something mmap (something I've never used), and that is not slowing things down (clex gives a decent result), then just carry on doing that.

+### Tiny C

+I wouldn't pay too much attention to tcc.
+It will cut a lot of corners.
+Since it's a single pass compiler and (AIUI) generates code as it goes, it does not need to keep ASTs in memory, assuming it generates them at all.

+A good compiler will use an AST, but it may also choose to deallocate an AST when it is no longer needed, eg. once you reach the later stages of the compiler.

+However, my own programs not only keep all memory allocations until the end, but will do so for all modules at the same time (being whole program compilers).
+And they're still quite fast.

+(Tiny C is generally up to twice was fast as my compilers, but on your 24-file test, mine was faster.)